ecaldrn/ecaldrn.github.io/docs/Notes/dsa/stack.md

 * Stack.pop(): Retrieves, removes from stack, and returns the element in the top of the stack (last element added).
 It has a running time of O(1).

 * Stack.top(): References to the element in the top of the stack without removing it.
 Points to the last element added and if the stack is empty, an error arises.
+Also refered as Stack.peek()

 * Stack.isEmpty(): Boolean attribute, indicates if the stack is empty or not.